ArsThaumaturgis/Panda3DTutorial.io/tutorial/tut_lesson04.markdown

 Aside from the mouse, which we'll get to later, we'll be using key-events in this tutorial.
 I'm not convinced that one way is strictly better than the other, so the choice is somewhat arbitrary.

-Now, when the effect of a key is intended to be immediate--such as might be the case for, say, taking an item--then the matter is simple: we just have the key-event perform the relevant logic.
+Now, when the effect of a key is intended to be immediate--such as might be the case for using an item--then the matter is simple: we just have the key-event perform the relevant logic.
 (Even if that amounts to calling a method of another object that does the actual work.)

-However, when the effect of a key is continuous--when we want something to keep happening as long as the key is held down, such as in walking--then things may become a little more complicated.
+However, when the effect of a key is continuous--when we want something to keep happening as long as the key is held, such as in walking--then things may become a little more complicated.
 Not much, but a little bit.

 The process is pretty straightforward.
 To start with, we want somewhere to store our key-information so that we can examine it later.
 We'll use a simple dictionary, mapping key-names to key-states.
 "True" means that the key is pressed; "False" means that it's not.